ChaimaChekhaba/SearchEngine/README.md

-# Information Research engine using Pylucene
+# Information Research using Pylucene

 A simple search system with Pylucene.